-- This is good news.
+With the rise of the pine, apparently the athletic logotype commissioned from SME, Inc. in 2005 (pdf) is going away.[1.
+This is good news.
 I could never figure out that logo.
 Is the triangular background form meant to represent the gable of Dartmouth Hall?
 Then why make its essential peak tiny and hide it inside the letter D, where it gets lost on banners and uniforms and Web graphics?
 But then the upper part of the shape cannot be Dartmouth Hall, because the lower part of the shape is an upward-broadening trapezoid.
-There is no building at Dartmouth like that. ↩
+There is no building at Dartmouth like that.]

 That logo is completely skipped over by the VN article, which goes from the Big Green nickname (dating to the early 1900s,[1.
 The Dartmouth 31:__ (___, 1909), 206 (Google Books).
 Football games between Dartmouth and the "Indians" of the Carlisle Indian School of the 1910s were called Dartmouth-Indian games -- a clear indication that Dartmouth teams were not the Indians.] not a replacement for the later Indians nickname) right to the Lone Pine.
 Neither the Athletic Department's improving website nor the Football Team's website uses it.